-Engaging with the wider concern of bringing attention to subjectivity and multiplicity over objectification, Alexandrina believes in dance & the body as a site for expressing felt & embodied politics.
-It is a life long project.
+Alexandrina has been performing and choreographing in London internationally since 2009.
+She believes in dance & the body as a site for expressing felt & embodied politics.

-The forms her artistic work takes frequently morph in order to present her concerns within shifting frames and contexts.
 She make dances, videos, self-produces and writes.
 She is interested in liminal spaces, connectivity, fracturing, displacement and emotionality.
 She is continually attempting to conjure intersecting, gentle noise amidst oppressive silencing.

-Alexandrina’s works have intercepted live art, dance, dance for camera, dance criticism and visual art.
+The forms her artistic work takes frequently morph in order to present her concerns within shifting frames and contexts.
+Her works have intercepted live art, dance, dance for camera, dance criticism and visual art.

-She collaborates with Jamila Johnson-Small as part of Project O (2011 onwards), Rosie Heafford and Helena Webb (2012 onwards) on Dad Dancing and Seke Chimutengwende (2016 onwards) on a new piece of work Black Holes.
+She collaborates with Jamila Johnson-Small as part of Project O (2011 onwards), Rosie Heafford and Helena Webb (2012-2018) on Dad Dancing and Seke Chimutengwende (2016 onwards) on a new piece of work Black Holes.
 Her work has been commissioned by and presented at Sadler’s Wells, Battersea Arts Centre, Southbank Centre and The Yard Theatre amongst others.